 You are an off-piste fan?
 Before heading out to the powder snow, it's essential to prepare your off-piste route carefuly.

-Free introductory sessions are organized every Tuesday at 5:30 pm by the Lac ESF.
+Free introductory sessions are organized by ski schools.
+More information in the programme of the week.
 Join in!

 And verifying that your D.V.A.* works before heading out is vital!

 Installed on the totems next to the meather and snow condition bulletins, allows you to test your D.V.A.* in transmission mode.

 Before heading off-piste, don't forget to set your D.V.A.* to transmission mode.

 To search for someone buried by an avalanche, don't forget to set it to reception mode.

 Tignes offers you 10 "Naturides": black slopes, marked out with beacons but not groomed.

 Before heading out for a freeride session, it’s essential to get information on the weather forecast of the day and the snow-cover conditions.

 Conditions in the mountains can change quickly.
 Return when the conditions are once again optimal for your outing.
 Poor visibility, fog, night and snowfall disrupt and slow down assistance efforts in the event of an accident.